Whether or not a dog can swim is less a result of their breed and more to do with the individual dog, so some Maltipoos can swim where others cannot.

 Introducing Your Maltipoo to Water

-Before you even step foot near the water, invest in a lifejacket that fits your dog snugly (but not too tight!)
-This jacket will give you both peace of mind and more confidence, making learning to swim much easier!
+Before you even step near the water, invest in a lifejacket that fits your dog snugly (but not too tight!)
+This jacket will give you peace of mind and more confidence, making learning to swim much easier!

 You should also install a ramp in the pool.
 A ramp will give your dog an easier way to get out of the water when they are tired.